Where To Stay In Slovenia – Best Hotels In Slovenia Included!

-Continental breakfast is served free of charge in a large on-site restaurant, and there are two bars to choose from when it comes to evening drinks.
-If you want to up the style, there is a spa with a hot tub, three saunas on offer, as well as treatments and a fitness center.
-For your evening chill out, head to the garden lounge, with roaring fires in the winter, and a cool vibe in the summer.
+Continental breakfast is served free of charge in a large on-site restaurant, while there are two bars to choose from for evening drinks.
+If you want to up the style, there is a spa with a hot tub, three saunas, treatments, and a fitness center.
+For your evening chill out, head to the garden lounge, with roaring fires in the winter and a relaxed vibe in the summer.

-Many hotels in the capital are stylish, and this particular choice is no different.
-Modern with hints back in time, the Cubo Hotel is very centrally placed, around three minutes from Congress Square.
+Many hotels in Ljubljana are stylish, and this particular one is no different.
+Modern with hints to the past, the Cubo Hotel is centrally located around three minutes from Congress Square.
 Rooms are equally as modern, with flat-screen TVs, minibars, and all mod cons.
-There is free Wi-Fi throughout, including in the rooms, and toiletries are also free – always a plus!
+Free Wi-Fi throughout, including in the rooms, and complimentary toiletries are always a plus!

-Again, breakfast is free, and the restaurant serves local and international dishes for you to choose from – seafood is a big specialty here, so certainly give it a try if you love anything fishy!
-The on-site fitness room will allow you to work off any indulgences, and the fact that you are so centrally based by choosing this hotel means exploring the city itself is easy, without having to worry about public transport.
-This is an affordable choice too, which is a definite plus point.
+Again, breakfast is free, and the restaurant serves local and international dishes for you to choose from.
+Seafood is a big specialty here, so certainly give it a try if you love anything fishy!
+If you’d like to go out instead, there are numerous bars, restaurants, and cafes just a short stroll away.
+The on-site fitness room will allow you to work off any indulgences.
+Because you are so centrally based by choosing this hotel, exploring the city is easy, without worrying about public transport.

-This particular hotel is one of the capital’s more modern choices, with sleek lines and glossy surfaces everywhere you look!
-Located very central, right in the heart of the city, it is close to everything, so you don’t need to worry about transport, as everything is accessible on foot.
+This particular hotel is one of the capital’s more modern options, with sleek lines and glossy surfaces everywhere you look!
+Located right in the heart of the city, it is close to everything, so you don’t need to worry about transport.
+Everything is accessible on foot.
 Despite its modern appearance, the hotel is immaculate and comfortable, with many amenities to make your stay that little bit more special, such as the wine cellar and a la carte restaurant on site.
-If you love trying local food, made from fresh produce, this is the place for you to dine!
+If you love trying local food made from fresh produce, this is the place for you to dine.

 Looking out over the city from the rooftop terrace is a fantastic way to end the day, and there is also a rooftop swimming pool and yoga studio for those endless sunny days.